alienflip/fast.ai-Course/README.md

 Remember to make a baseline model (mean) before attempting to build something more advanced!
 Example: in MNIST, the baseline would be a model that is trained to recognise the average of pixels in a training set.

+- 2

+Where does the magic happen, computationally?
+Well, we batch data correctly into the `DataLoaders` class for GPU acceleration

 > ALL CONTENT IN THIS REPO IS FOR EDUCATIONAL PURPOSES ONLY

 > ALL IMAGE SOURCES FOR IMAGES IN [/Psilocybe](/Psilocybe/) ARE FILED UNDER [/SOURCES.json](/SOURCES.json)